Tony118g/bundu-restaurant/README.md

         * A staff member may also need to search for a specific name in reservations.
 This helps in various ways such as when a customer arrives for their reservation and the staff member needs to quickly confirm that their reservation exists and has been approved or if a customer were to call the restaurant regarding a pending reservation.
 Unlike the date search option, this search gets all relevant reservations regardless of status.
 The search bar is also available in the results page for the user to search again quickly.
 This results page is also displayed using the same layout as the pending, approved and denied reservations pages but shows all the reservation details.
 If a search result shows a reservation that is still pending and has not expired, options to approve or deny the reservation are available.

         ![Reservation name search bar image](documentation/readme-images/name-search-bar.png)

+        * As well as the ability to search resevations, an option is available in the staff dashboard to view reservations for the current date.
+This provides a quick way of checking what the restaurant has booked for the day.

 [Back to top](#contents)